What are some of the benefits SVSU provides for student veterans?

 The more you get done before you arrive, the easier it will be when you get to campus.
 We’ll work with you in advance to make sure you are ready to go on the first day of class.
-When you do arrive on campus, your first stop should be Military Student Affairs Office (Curtiss 113) to complete your request for certification and to give us your VA certificate of eligibility, if you haven't sent it to us already.
+When you do arrive on campus, your first stop should be the Military Student Affairs Office (Curtiss 121) to complete your request for certification and to give us your VA Certificate of Eligibility, if you haven't sent it to us already.

 After you register for classes for each term, we’ll process your benefit claim.
 Remember these 5 things:

 1. It may take 6-8 weeks before you receive your first benefit check for the first time, so plan ahead.

 2. All coursework must count toward degree completion.

 3. If you change your major you must complete a new Veterans Education Plan (VA Form 22-1995) before the semester starts.